 Summer bat roosts in South Texas bat caves are abandoned as the weather gets cool in the fall, and these animals fly south to Central Mexico to spend the winter.

 No one would want to say that San Antonio is batty, but it never has been without an enormous bat population.
 At one time, the most important building in town, not counting any church, was "the Old Bat Cave."
 It became one of the most famous buildings in San Antonio’s history.
 The two-story building served as the city hall, courthouse and jail until after the Civil War.

-as courthouse and city hall.
-The jail was in an adjoining two-story building,
+and the municipality as courthouse and city hall.
+The jail was in an adjoining two-story